bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 So I've given you an example here of a minimum viable chain, but that's sort of boring.
 So let me give you a little bit more of a spicy example.
 So this will be a USD Tether or whatever, whoever wants to issue USD, can be anyone, kind of a DEX Spacechain.
-So the first thing to note is that, and this is something kind of interesting that Sjors Provoost actually mentioned to me, and yeah, I hadn't really realized until he pointed it out, but if you have a spacechain that is specialized in existing for the use of one single token, like USD Tether, then you don't actually need to perpetual a one-way pack.
+So the first thing to note is that, and this is something kind of interesting that Sjors Provoost actually mentioned to me, and yeah, I hadn't really realized until he pointed it out, but if you have a spacechain that is specialized in existing for the use of one single token, like USD Tether, then you don't actually need to perpetual one-way peg.
 Right, it's not perfect in the sense that, okay, so you have this token that's not trustless, so the whole chain is kind of not entirely trustless, but you still have this...
 The way the blockchain moves forward is still completely...
 That part is trustless.